-The distribution system serves an estimated population of approximately 590 people spread throughout the residential areas of Virginiatown, North Virginiatown and Kearns.
+The distribution system serves an estimated population of approximately 600 people spread throughout the residential areas of Virginiatown, North Virginiatown and Kearns.
 The distribution system itself consists primarily of ten (10), eight (8), and six (6) inch ductile iron constructed water mains.
 The service life of the distribution system ranges from 60 years (for the North Virginiatown sector) to 80 years (for the Virginiatown sector).
 More recent watermain installations and repair sections are comprised of polyvinyl chlorite (PVC) piping.
 There are 48 fire hydrants connected to the distribution system to aid in fire protection.
-Based on the number of service connections, the system is classified as a Large Municipal Residential Drinking Water System.
+Based on the number of service connections (315 residential and 15 commercial), the system is classified as a Large Municipal Residential Drinking Water System.